ProsWeb/hexlet_code_PHP/README.md

-# hexlet_code
+# hexlet_code_PHP
-My solutions for Hexlet exercises in JS:
+My solutions for Hexlet exercises in PHP:
 1. open some .php file;
 2. see magic solution.